 UC maintains the Human Remains and Cultural Items in accordance with the standards described in Section V.J.2 above unless otherwise described in the agreement between the controlling agent and UC and approved by the Chancellor after consultation with the Campus Committee.

-Records of all loan agreements under this section must be maintained by the Repatriation Coordinator and included in the campus biannual report described in Section V.H.
+Records of all loan agreements under this section must be maintained by the Repatriation Coordinator or a designated museum official.
+The Repatriation Coordinator will include a summary of Human Remains and Cultural Items loaned to UC in the campus biannual report described in Section V.H.

 Loans from UC